uxdxdev/htmx-api-gateway-lambda/README.md

 ### API Gateway endpoint information

-- You must enable CORS for the endpoint and set the `Access-Control-Allow-Origin` ot `*` or the origin of the server you are sending the request from
+- You must enable CORS for the endpoint and set the `Access-Control-Allow-Origin` to `*` or the origin of the server you are sending the request from.